Safer at Home order issued, in effect Wednesday until April 24

 Wisconsin residents are still allowed to leave their home to perform “tasks essential to maintain health and safety,” which includes getting food or other supplies, picking up medicine or seeing a doctor.
 They can also leave home to care for family members “or other vulnerable persons” in other homes.

-To avoid further spreading the novel coronavirus, which has killed five people in Wisconsin already, as of Monday, the public is advised to do the following:
+To avoid further spreading the novel coronavirus, which had killed five people in Wisconsin as of Tuesday, the public is advised to do the following:

 - Staying home.